 If you are moving your telescope from two areas of varying temperatures (e.g. a warm car to a cold field or beach).
 Wait until the scope has reached equilibrium with the surrounding air temperature.

 Why Investing in Good Quality Travel Telescope Makes Sense

-Urbanization is only going to increase in the coming decades, and the light pollution from our increasingly populated planet is only going to make observing the beauty of the night sky more difficult.
-It makes sense to get out there now and enjoy the astronomy hobby while you still can.
+Urbanization is only going to increase in the coming decades, and all the light pollution from our increasingly populated planet is only going to make dark sky sites harder to find.

 - The 6 Best Binoculars Under 100 Dollars